MD-MOUAD/movieflare/README.md

-# Movies Land App
+# Movies Flare App
-Movies Land App is a user interface (UI) built with React and Tailwind CSS.
+Movies Flare App is a user interface (UI) built with React and Tailwind CSS.
 This project uses Vite for fast development and Firebase for backend services.

 ## Table of Contents
 * Features